Table of Contents

 redirect_uri

-Taking all of the requirements above into account, the request that the client send to the pushed authorization endpoint would be like below.
+Taking all of the requirements above into account, the request sent by the client to the pushed authorization endpoint would look like the following.

 Host: server.example.com